FuckingNode/fuckingnode.github.io/docs/manual/surrender.md

 > `fuckingnode surrender <project> [message] [alternative] [learn-more] [--github]`

-The `surrender` command in F\*ckingNode is a _one of its kind_ command - it automates the process of deprecating a project.
+The `surrender` command in FuckingNode is a _one of its kind_ command - it automates the process of deprecating a project.
 It updates dependencies of your project one last time, then updates your README file, makes a final commit, and pushes your changes to GitHub.
 Once changes are on the cloud, it removes the code from your local machine, too.

 ## Usage